Apelsinium/Oscillodog/README.md

 >3096, 2.0422805, -0.7216291333333332

 As you can see, there are three rows in each line separated by comma: the first number corresponds to the number of the plot's point, the second is raw signal value and the third one is an averaged signal.
-This data can be used for further analysis of the gathered data using third party software
+This data can be used for further analysis of the gathered data using third party software.

 PLOT FRAME